torvalds/linux/Documentation/process/adding-syscalls.rst

 ========================

-This document describes what's involved in adding a new system call to the Linux kernel, over and above the normal submission advice in :ref:`Documentation/process/submitting-patches.rst <submittingpatches>`.
+This document describes what's involved in adding a new system call to the Linux kernel, over and above the yesrmal submission advice in :ref:`Documentation/process/submitting-patches.rst <submittingpatches>`.